Information Transmission using the Nonlinear Fourier Transform, Part III: Spectrum Modulation: Discussion

 \subsection{Multiuser Communications Using the NFT}

 A potential gain is achievable in fiber-optic systems by employing methods, such as NFDM, which are less prone to inter-channel interference.

 Recall that in NFDM the real and imaginary axes of the complex plane correspond, approximately, to the signal frequency and energy.
 To use NFDM as a multiuser communication method, we can partition the complex plane into disjoint regions, \eg, vertical bins.
 Each bin can be assigned to a user and can contain one or more degrees-of-freedom.
 To multiplex user signals, traditional ROADMs must be replaced with nonlinear add-drop multiplexers (NADMs) which function according to the NFT.
 In principle, each NADM would compute the spectrum of its input signals and filter the signals to be dropped in $\Complex^+$.
-It would then places the spectrum of the signals to be added in empty bands and produce the output signal by taking the inverse NFT.
-In this way, each user is assigned a region in the complex plane and does not interfere with other users (at least in the absence of noise---see Section~\ref{subsec:noise}).
+It would then places the spectrum of the signals to be added in empty bands and produces the output signal by taking the inverse NFT.
+In this way, each user is assigned a region in the complex plane and, in the absence of noise, does not interfere with other users; see Fig.~\ref{fig:multiuser-nft} as well as Section~\ref{subsec:noise}.
+In such a manner, NFDM results in an orthogonalization for the deterministic nonlinear Schr\"odinger channel.